cozek/OffensEval2020-code/README.md

 - Transformers: https://github.com/huggingface/transformers

-If you use our scripts please cite:
+If you found our paper/scripts useful cite:
 ```
-TBD
+@inproceedings{das2020kafk,
+  title={KAFK at SemEval-2020 Task 12: Checkpoint Ensemble of Transformers for Hate Speech Classification},
+  author={Das, Kaushik Amar and Baruah, Arup and Barbhuiya, Ferdous Ahmed and Dey, Kuntal},
+  booktitle={Proceedings of the Fourteenth Workshop on Semantic Evaluation},
+  pages={2023--2029},
+  year={2020}
+}
 ```

 If you used the data please cite